-"And he is before all things, and by him all things consist."
-(Col 1:17)
+"For by him were all things created... and by him all things consist."

 This passage reveals that Jesus Christ is not only the Redeemer but the very Creator and Sustainer of all life.
 The world continues to exist by His power.
 The wind blows, hearts beat, crops grow, and the sun rises because Christ upholds all things.
 This means our lives are not self-sufficient-they are utterly dependent upon Him.
 Every breath is borrowed from His mercy.